clearlydefined/operations/overview.md

 In this case, the webhook url is "https://dev-api.clearlydefined.io/webhook".

 The token is what we use to authenticate to the API (so that only the crawler can call that part of the ClearlyDefined Service api)

+**CRAWLER_SCANCODE_PARALLELISM**

+This environment variable is a number of `scancode-toolkit` processes to run in parallel. `scancode-toolkit` is one of the main tools that collect the licensing data that goes into the final definition, and increasing parallelism, if the CPU allows, speeds up processing of individual definitions.
+The default value is `2`, and a good ballpark value is ~80% of total CPUs available for crawler.

 **DOCKER**